yagmurs/Wplus-AzS/IDL2.md

 > [!KNOWLEDGE] Within the following exercise we will continue to setup management environment as a stepping stone to register Azure Stack to Azure Active Directory
 [Reference Document][lab01-e4-rl1]

-##Download Azure Stack tools and extract
+##Task 2: Download Azure Stack tools and extract

 > [!KNOWLEDGE] AzureStack-Tools is a GitHub repository that hosts PowerShell modules for managing and deploying resources to Azure Stack